goober99/lisp-gui-examples/examples/iup/tutorial.md

 Allegro to provide the buffer of samples.
 Since it doesn't, we'll use the chicken memory module to fill the C array starting at the C pointer returned by `audio-stream-fragment`.
 We use `pointer->address` to get the address of the pointer.
-A pointer refrences a byte of memory.
+A pointer references a byte of memory.
 We can reference the preceding or following byte by subtracting or adding 1 to the address.
 Since we are filling the array with 32-bit floats, and 32 bits is 4 bytes, we want to increment the address by 4 each time.
 Then we can set the value of the current